Coimbatore rape and double murder: SC re-confirms death sentence for convict

 She said senior lawyer Siddharth Luthra, who would argue the case, could not come to the court on Tuesday and the matter should be listed for hearing in second week of October.

 "We will take it up for once as it is a death sentence matter.
-Otherwise there is absolutely nothing in it (review petition).
+Otherwise, there is absolutely nothing in it (review petition).
 You are wasting our time.
 You have wasted our one hour," the bench said.

-They had tied the hands of both minor siblings and brutally gang raped the girl before trying to kill them by poisoning.
+They had tied the hands of both minor siblings and brutally gang-raped the girl before trying to kill them by poisoning.

 As they did not die of poisoning, the accused tied their hands and threw them to Parambikulam-Axhiyar Project canal where they drowned.